 Ready to learn more about how managed transportation can transform a shipping supply chain for the better?
 Let’s dive in!

-Managed transportation is a service in which a transportation provider comprehensively plans, organizes, and oversees all or a portion of a shipper’s transportation needs.
+Managed transportation is a service in which a transportation provider comprehensively plans, organizes, and oversees all or a significant portion of a shipper’s transportation needs.

 A managed transportation provider can effectively act as an extension of a shipper’s in-house operations, alleviating the burden of transportation logistics from the shipper’s internal team and working proactively to streamline supply chains.